Wakefield, Massachusetts: 2025–

-The 2025 Wakefield Town Election is scheduled to be held on Tuesday, April 22, 2025.
+The 2026 Wakefield Town Election will be held on Tuesday, April 28, 2026, with two seats on the Town Council up for grabs.

 Finance Committee

-The Finance Committee, colloquially abbreviated FinCom, is responsible for matters of finance in the town and for setting a budget for the town and its various departments to follow.
-The fifteen-member committee is composed of, as of April 2025, Chairman James Sullivan, Vice Chairman Stefan Chase, Joseph Bertrand, Tarae Howell, Edward Bean, Brian Cusack, Dennis Hogan, William J. Boodry, Jr., Christian Jensen, Lorri Wheeler, Donald Ravenelle, Evan Kenney, Aimee Forsythe, Daniel W. Sherman, and Ellie Zuccaro.
+The Finance Committee, is responsible for matters of finance in the town and for setting a budget for the town and its various departments to follow.
+The fifteen-member committee is composed of, as of May 2026, Chairman James Sullivan, Vice Chairman Stefan Chase, Joseph Bertrand, Tarae Howell, Edward Bean, Brian Cusack, Dennis Hogan, William J. Boodry, Jr., Christian Jensen, Lorri Wheeler, Donald Ravenelle, Evan Kenney, Aimee Forsythe, Daniel W. Sherman, and Ellie Zuccaro.

 Board of Appeals

 The Wakefield Board of Appeals, alternately known as the Zoning Board of Appeals (ZBA), holds hearings on the second and fourth Wednesday of every month and as of April 2025 consisted of five members: Michael Feeley, Joseph Pride, David Hatfield, Charles Tarbell, and Chairman Thomas Lucey, with Kirstin Brown, Gregory Demerjian, and Kasumi Humphries as associate members.